hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 const results = await mychannel.sendTransaction(orderer_request);
 ```

-#### New organization needs to run the chaincode
+#### Joining a channel with a running chaincode

 When a new organization wishes to run an existing chaincode it will have to
 perform all but the commit step.
-This sample does assume that the endorsement
+This sample assumes that the endorsement
-policy allows the new organization to endorse transactions or this organization
+policy allows the new organization to endorse transactions.
+Otherwise, this
-will only be able to audit the ledger.
+organization will only be able to audit the ledger.

 ```
 // step 1: setup